coderamen666/srd-v3.5-md/epic/epic-spells.md

 possibly hardness.
 Creatures transformed into inanimate objects do not gain the benefit of their untransformed physical abilities, and may well be blind, deaf, dumb, and unfeeling.
-Objects transformed into creatures gain that creature's average physical ability scores, but are considered to have mental ability scores of 0 (the *fortify* seed can add points to each mental ability, if desired).
+Objects transformed into creatures gain that creature’s average physical ability scores, but are considered to have mental ability scores of 0 (the *fortify* seed can add points to each mental ability, if desired).
 For each normal extraordinary ability or supernatural ability granted to the transformed creature, increase